 Understanding Capital Gains Tax on Inherited Property

-When selling a Chicago house that you received, it’s important to know how the capital gains tax will affect you.
+Knowing how the capital gains tax will affect you when selling a Chicago house is crucial.
 It is the difference between how much the property sold for and its stepped-up basis, which is usually its fair market value at the time of transfer.
-This difference is used to figure out capital gains tax.
+This difference is used to figure out the capital gains tax.

 This can significantly reduce potential taxable gains compared to properties purchased long ago.
-Inherited properties are taxed differently than those acquired through purchase; therefore, it’s essential to determine how much has appreciated since it was received.
+Inherited properties are taxed differently from those acquired through purchase; therefore, it’s essential to determine how much they have appreciated since they were received.

 Sellers must report any profits from the sale to the Internal Revenue Service (IRS), but many may be able to get exemptions or deductions based on their situation.
 Also, Illinois state taxes may apply, which will further reduce the total amount of money made from the sale.